chibisnorlax/acnhfaq/index.md

 ## Villagers
 ### How many villagers are there in Animal Crossing: New Horizons?
 Currently there are 391 villagers in AC:NH.
+See [here](https://animalcrossing.fandom.com/wiki/Villager_list_(New_Horizons)) for a list of them.

+### How many villagers can I have?
+You can have ten animal villagers and up to eight human villagers.

 ### How do I get a specific villager?
 Unfortunately there’s no 100% guaranteed way to get a specific villager unless you have their Amiibo card or adopt them from someone else’s island.
 Your other options are to use NMT to find them on mystery islands, or hope they visit your campsite!